 One of the things I love about both Anna Dressed In Blood and Girl of Nightmares is the repeated emphasis on Anna’s power, and her ability to draw upon that power to protect the people she loves.
 Despite the fact that she has given up the fight against the Obeahman, it doesn’t take much before she is ready to battle him alongside Cas, no matter the consequences.
 And, just as she needed him to help her in the first novel, he needs her help now.
 The way that their fates continue to be tangled together makes the connection between them so much more believable than many young adult romances, which are often built in such a short space of time, and it makes you root for them both even more.

 Anna Dressed in Blood received a lot of praise and recognition from critics, but I feel like a lot of people missed out on catching the first book.
 I would highly recommend any fan of ghosts, horror, or action to pick up a copyand if they, like me, already read and loved the first book, then Girl of Nightmares is the sequel they have been waiting for.

 Kelsey Ann Barrett is a writer and a reader and a lover of fantastic horror.
-She lives in Brooklyn and studies at Drew University; you can follow her on Twitter and read her own supernatural horror story at Lightspeed Magazine.
+They live in Brooklyn and study at Drew University; you can follow them on Twitter and read their own supernatural horror story at Lightspeed Magazine.